 Make sure you don't raise the saddle high enough to see the height limit mark on the seatpost.
 If the saddle needs to be this high for you to sit comfortably, you probably need a bigger bike.

 Move towards the rear of the bike and hold the saddle tightly.
 Check that you can't move it up and down or from side to side.
 If it moves, tighten it.

 Chain, gears and pedals

 Ask someone to work the pedals by hand while you hold the rear wheel off the ground by the saddle.
 Then:

-- Shift through all the gears on the back sprocket (a small wheel through which the chain passes) and front gear changer to check the chain stays on and moves smoothly.
+- shift through all the gears on the back sprocket (a small wheel the chain passes through) and front gear changer to check the chain stays on and moves smoothly

 Make sure the chain isn't hanging off, broken or rusty.
 Lubricate the chain with some oil if necessary.